What is cytomegalovirus (CMV)?

 Can CMV be caught from other children in day care?

 Yes.
-The infection is usually mild, but the risk of catching CMV is markedly reduced by hand washing.
+The infection is usually mild.
+The risk of catching CMV is strongly reduced by hand washing.

 How can I avoid catching CMV infection?